Midnight In America Home Page

 • You shall not make any cuttings in your flesh for ['honouring' or worshipping] the dead, nor tattoo any marks on you (Lev 19:28).

-• You shall not curse the deaf, nor put a stumbling block before the blind (Lev 19:14).
+• You shall not curse the deaf, nor put a stumblingblock before the blind (Lev 19:14).

 • You shall do no injustice in judgement.
 You shall not be partial to the poor, nor honour the person of the mighty.
 In righteousness you shall judge your neighbour (Lev 19:15).

 • You shall not steal, nor deal falsely, nor lie to one another.
-And you shall not swear by My name falsely, nor shall you profane the name of your God, I the Lord (Lev 19:11,12).
+And you shall not swear by My name falsely, nor shall you profane the name of your God, I am the Lord (Lev 19:11,12).

 • When you reap the harvest of your land, you shall not wholly reap the corners of your field, nor shall you gather the gleanings of your harvest.
 And you shall not glean your vineyard, nor shall you gather every grape of your vineyard; you shall leave them for the poor and the stranger (Lev 19:9,10).